Best Things to Do in Dubrovnik, Croatia

 Walk along the ancient Walls of Dubrovnik

+Whether you have one day in Dubrovnik or a week, make it your mission to pound along the stunning ancient Walls of Dubrovnik.
 The city walls of Dubrovnik were originally built to defend the 300-year-running independent Republic of Ragusa city-state.
-They stretch out about two kilometres to encircle the entire Old Town of Dubrovnik.
+The walls stretch out about two kilometers to encircle the entire Old Town of Dubrovnik.

 Dubrovnik City Walls